German Galushchenko

 He has been outspoken regarding Ukraine's energy situation and the IAEA's role in the protection of the Russian-held Zaporizhzhia nuclear plant in southern Ukraine.

+Until the end of August 2020, he was a member of the governing bodies of the Patriot party, which defines itself as a center-right political force.
+In the 2019 presidential election, the party nominated economist Andriy Novak as its candidate, who received 0.02% of the vote.

 Career

-Ministry position
+Before entry into politics

+Earlier in his career, Halushchenko worked at the Energoatom company.
+In 2019-2020 he took part in the selection process as candidate for the post of state secretary in the Ministry of Economy, but failed the written test.

+Ministerial role

 On April 29, 2021, the Verkhovna Rada of Ukraine voted to appoint Herman Halushchenko as the Minister of Energy of Ukraine.
-This decision was supported by 305 MPs - the Servant of the People faction, OPFL, Batkivshchyna, and the For the Future and Dovira groups.
+This decision was supported by 305 MPs - the Servant of the People faction, OPZZh, Batkivshchyna, and the For the Future and Dovira groups.

 On May 13, President Volodymyr Zelenskyy appointed Herman Halushchenko to the National Security and Defense Council of Ukraine by a decree.

+On 17 July 2025 Halushchenko was appointed Minister of Justice of Ukraine, leaving his previous position as head of the Energy Ministry.
+On his new post he is responsible for the development of proposals in order to bring Ukrainian law in correspondence with the standards of the Council of Europe and international law system in general.

 Teaching activity

 Since 2012, he has been teaching private international law at the Institute of International Relations of Taras Shevchenko National University of Kyiv.
 Associate Professor of Private International Law at the Institute of International Relations of Taras Shevchenko National University of Kyiv.

+Corruption allegations

+As minister, Galushchenko has been accused of non-transparent personnel appointments, corruption, and increasing influence over energy.

+On August 12, 2024, NABU officers exposed Galushchenko's deputy, Oleksandr Heilo, in receiving a bribe of 500 thousand US dollars for granting permission to export mining equipment from the frontline area.

+On November 12, 2025, Galushchenko was suspended as justice minister amid a corruption investigation involving the state nuclear energy firm Energoatom.
+He resigned along with energy minister Svitlana Hrynchuk later that day.
+On 19 November 2025 Galushchenko was officially dismissed as minister by the Verkhovna Rada, with 323 people's deputies voting for his removal.